 What is Reflowable Layout ePUB?

-In reflowable layout, all the contents of the page adjust orientation to fit into any screen size.
-It is flexible and easily adapts to different mobile devices.
+In a reflowable layout, all the contents of the page adjust the orientation to fit into any screen size. ePUB reflowable layout is flexible and easily adapts to different mobile devices.
 Hence, it is the standard layout for most eBooks.

 In a fixed layout format, the content on the page remains static.
-Sometimes, it is necessary to keep the content and design at defined places on a particular page.
+Sometimes, ePUB fixed layout is necessary to keep the content and design at defined places on a particular page.
 Changing the alignment could either change the flow of reading or change the meaning of the content.

 In a reflowable layout, the text will always perfectly fit your screen.
 While reading, the user does not have to keep adjusting the page, providing a comfortable reading experience.
 This layout is used for text-heavy books, such as novels.

 In a fixed layout ePUB, the contents of the page slide off the edge of the screen.
 It’s like a printed book.
 The size and position of the pictures and text must remain constant.
 Text and images are paginated and they don’t change no matter how big or small the screen size is.
 The user has to scroll and zoom, in order to read it comfortably.